DavideGioia/davidegioia/README.md

 <main>
   <h1 align="center">Hi there, I'm Davide 👋</h1>
   <p align="center">
     I'm 20 yo, I live in Italy and I'm trying to become a ✨ Developer and Designer ✨.
 I'm a coding enthusiast so I'm trying every day to learn new technologies or languages.
-I love making User Interfaces cool and innovative, without affecting the experience 🌈 (UI & UX).<br><br>I'm currently learning Flutter 🥰!
+I love making User Interfaces cool and innovative, without affecting the experience 🌈 (UI & UX).<br><br>I'm currently working on the projects of the 42 School 🥰!
   </p>
   <h2>🌍 Experience</h2>
   <ul>